ashandish/predict_house_price/README.md

 # House Price Prediction
-Develop a regression model to predict the house price based on parameters provided. <br>
+Develop regression model using regularization techniques to predict the house price based on dataset provided. <br>
-Firstly, develop a linear regression model, then ridge and lasso regression model and compare 3 models.

 ## Table of Contents